Tucson Gem Show 2009

 Man made colors - Even more… There was a significant increase in the types and colors available in basically "nuked" Quartz.
 There was a lot of the green/yellow, lemon/yellow, and green Quartz colors available as well as honey and cognac.
 Readily available material of about any color and pretty inexpensive comparatively.

-Above: A Brazilian Aquamarine crystal (almost exactly 1 kilo) flawless and top natural color unheated.
-Yes, it was sold. (guess who?)
+Above: An Afghan Aquamarine crystal (almost 700g or so) nice natural color unheated.
+Yes, it was sold… (guess who?)

-Aquamarine - There was nothing available in good quality color from Africa.
+Aquamarine - There was some very limited small rough available in good quality color from Africa.
 There basically is no rough available coming out from the mines right now at least no quantity.
 With the exception of a couple parcels I bought from my regular suppliers before Tucson, all I saw was a few small scraps from left over parcels from previous years.

 Aquamarine - I did not see much Aqua in small sizes 3-6 carats from Brazil in light saturation around, but if you were willing to work hard to find clean pieces in the piles of material, you could find some.
-There was the usual selection of very large expensive aquamarine crystals around, many coming out of vaults from production years ago because the prices are up.
-See above.
+There was a very limited selection of large expensive aquamarine crystals around, many coming out of vaults from production years ago because the prices are up… See above.

 Emerald - Was not available in faceting quality.
 I mean that they were around but the rough was so full of junk that it was worthless.
 Nothing I would call real faceting rough was available.
 This is normal…